-- A discussion guide for the upcoming fiscal year's operating budget is published annually. - The Superintendent's proposed budget is made available to the public and the county government in January. - Public hearings and work sessions are held to obtain comments from individuals and community groups. - The Board of Education's requested operating budget is submitted to the County Executive by mid-March. - After approval or adjustment by the County Council, the final operating budget is approved by the Board of Education in May. - Data included in this budget for the governmental funds are reported using the budgetary basis of accounting that differs from Generally Accepted Accounting Principles (GAAP).
+- The Superintendent's proposed budget is made available to the public and the county government in January. - Public hearings and work sessions are held to obtain comments from individuals and community groups. - The Board of Education's requested operating budget is submitted to the County Executive by early March. - After approval or adjustment by the County Council, the final operating budget is approved by the Board of Education in May. - Data included in this budget for the governmental funds are reported using the budgetary basis of accounting that differs from Generally Accepted Accounting Principles (GAAP).
 The budget includes the use of appropriated fund balance and, as previously noted, current-year encumbrances only.
 Neither of these are reported under GAAP.
-The budget does not include retirement benefits paid by the state on behalf of HCPSS employees that are reported under GAAP in the financial statements. - Transfers may be made within the major Maryland State Department of Education (MSDE) categories by the Board of Education without the approval of the County Council; however, the Board must submit a report detailing these transfers each month.
+The budget does not include retirement benefits paid by the state on behalf of HCPSS employees that are reported under GAAP in the financial statements. - Transfers may be made within the major Maryland State Department of Education (MSDE) categories by the Board of Education without the approval of the County Council.